CongducPham/PRIMA-Intel-IrriS/Gateway/README.md

 - `temperatureSensor_5` as the internal default logical sensor on the WaziGate for the soil temperature data if a DS18B20 is connected.
 Display will show `Soil Temperature Sensor/degree Celcius`
 - `analogInput_6` as the internal default logical sensor for battery voltage.
 Display will show `Battery voltage/volt, low battery whebn lower than 2.85V`

+Insert the SD card in the Raspberry Pi and then power the RPI.
+The INTEL-IRRIS WaziGate is ready when the main INTEL-IRRIS screen appears on the OLED indicating `SOIL-AREA-1` device.
+You may see a succession of `[ Internet NO ]` and/or `[ Internet OK ]` and black screen before the main INTEL-IRRIS screen appears on the OLED.

 **Note: The default capacitive device is created on first boot with the auto-configuration mechanism.
 Therefore, for the first boot, and only the first one, the gateway will take more time to start as it needs to boot twice.
-Consider 5-6mins as normal.**
+Consider 5mins as normal for each boot.
+Therefore 10mins would be needed for first start to have the main INTEL-IRRIS screen on the OLED indicating `SOIL-AREA-1` device.**

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/dashboard-voltage.png" width="400">